Harry Thumann

 Harry Thumann (28 February 1952 – 2001) was a German electronic composer, record producer and sound engineer.
-He designed and built groundbreaking synthesizers and studio equipment from the early 1960s onwards.
+He designed and built synthesizers and studio equipment.

+Early life and career

-Born Harald Thumann in Germany, he started out as a drummer while getting a thorough grounding in audio engineering in German broadcasting.
-When touring lost appeal, Thumann put his musical and technical experience to work and started his first recording studio in a bedroom at the family home.
-Thumann participated in the development of the SSL 4000 series of consoles, and took the first one for this studio.
-Premises for a permanent studio with live-in accommodation were found in Germering near Munich, and Country Lane Studios were born.
+Born Harald Thumann in Germany, he began as a drummer while training in audio engineering at German broadcasters.
+When he lost interest in touring, he opened his first recording studio in a bedroom at the family home.

+Country Lane Studios

+Thumann participated in the development of the SSL 4000 series of consoles and installed the first one in his studio.
+He found premises with live-in accommodation in Germering near Munich and opened Country Lane Studios.

+Thumann adopted MIDI early, using Commodore 64 computers with MIDI cards to control a system that grew to include a Fairlight II and Moog 3C modular system.